AI Image Batch Style Drift: Lock Style Across a Batch

 5. Different seeds amplify subtle prompt differences

 Two prompts that differ by one adjective produce different outputs at the same seed.
-Add seed variation on top and drift compounds.
+Add seed variation on top and the drift compounds.

 6. Post-processing applied unevenly